Last update 12.10.2021

 - Persons who have not been vaccinated or have not had Covid-19 and recovered from it should observe self-isolation when returning from high-risk countries (EU, EEA, Switzerland, United Kingdom and other countries).

-- All travellers entering from a high-risk country (including the EU, EEA, Switzerland and the United Kingdom) with a very high incidence or prevalence of a new Covid-19 strain.
-More information on this will soon be available on the website of the Centre for Disease Control and Prevention.
+- All travellers entering from very high-risk country (including the EU, EEA, Switzerland and the United Kingdom) with a very high incidence or prevalence of a new Covid-19 strain.

 WHO DOES NOT HAVE TO SELF-ISOLATE?